ar-work-acc/koa_fund_app/README.md

 2. Should set ENV in Dockerfile instead.
 3. Scheduled jobs can be done in another system.

+## Development notes

+NODE_ENV should always be set as an environment variables, with values: "development", "production", "test".
+Each has its own PostgreSQL DB and Redis index (same Redis instance, different index).

 ## Code structure

 app_funds: React app